NeroBlackstone/D2lJulia/_sources/README.md

 Welcome to contribution!
 Just add `.ipynb` file in `notebooks` folder and create an entry in `_toc.yml`.

 The website is built using [jupyter-book](https://github.com/executablebooks/jupyter-book).
+For faster ci build, we close notebook execution.
+It means you need to execute code cell locally, and save result to notebooks.